-Since operations started the first week of August, more than 15,000 tests and about 1,500 vaccinations have been administered at the UNLV site.
-While no appointments are necessary for tests or vaccinations, clients seeking COVID-19 tests at the location are encouraged to set up an account online with Color, the lab providing contracted lab testing services.
+While no appointments are available at the drive-thru site for tests or vaccinations, clients seeking COVID-19 tests there are encouraged to set up an account online with Color, the lab providing contracted lab testing services.
 The account registration process enables clients to receive their test results through the phone number or email address they provide.
-Pre-registration is not an appointment, but advanced registration helps the drive-thru site operate more efficiently.
-A Color registration link for the Stan Fulton site is posted on the testing site calendar of the Southern Nevada Health District’s website at www.snhd.info/covid-testing or by going directly to the registration link at https://tinyurl.com/yhvadbjv.
+A Color registration link for the location is available on the company’s website at https://tinyurl.com/yhvadbjv.
 Tests are self-swab PCR tests.
 Results take about 72 hours to process.
 For test result inquiries, contact Color at (844) 531-0545 or by email at firstname.lastname@example.org.